zynbahmed/u2_lessons_intro_to_mongoose/README.md

 - `Date`: Special object maintained by mongoose for handling Dates, does not behave like javascript Date object, see these docs for more on using [mongoose Dates](https://mongoosejs.com/docs/tutorials/dates.html)
 - `Boolean`: True/false data type, behaves the same as javascript boolean.
 - `ObjectId`: This is a special class used by mongoDB for storing the object ID of a document.
 You can think of this as a key in a relational database.
 This object appears to be a string at times but it is in fact an object.
 Read up a bit on [mongoose ObjectId](https://mongoosejs.com/docs/schematypes.html#objectids)
-- `Array`: Mongoose supports arrays of [schemaTypes](https://mongoosejs.com/docs/api/schema.html#schema_Schema-Types) and [subdocuments](https://mongoosejs.com/docs/subdocs.html) in mongoDB.
+- `Array`: Mongoose supports arrays of [schemaTypes](https://mongoosejs.com/docs/api/schema.html#schema_Schema-Types) and [subdocuments](https://mongoosejs.com/docs/subdocs.html), also known as nested documents, in mongoDB.
 Keep in mind this isn't a 1-1 with a typical javascript array.
+-

 ## 8. Compiling Schemas into Models